prozacnzoloft/Java-Script/README.md

 Feb 13, 2023-> [This file](https://github.com/prozacnzoloft/Java-Script/blob/main/dayOne.md) contains all the basic knowledge of Java Script.

 Feb 15, 2023-> [This file](https://github.com/prozacnzoloft/Java-Script/blob/main/DOM.md) contains everything I know about the DOM manipulation in Java Script.

+Feb 22, 2023-> [This file](https://github.com/prozacnzoloft/Java-Script/blob/main/tailwind-installation) will teach you how to install Tailwind into your project